benbalter/benbalter.github.com/_posts/2014-11-06-rules-of-communicating-at-github.md

 Unless it's a minor typo, so irrefutable that no one would possibly question it or need to be notified of the change, the only way to change community content is with a pull request.
 It doesn't matter if it's code, configuration, or internal policy.

-In practice, this may mean submitting pull requests that you immediately self-merge, in order to notify your teammates of the change, or may mean having a longer discussion before merging, in order to justify the change to others.
+In practice, this may mean submitting pull requests that you immediately self-merge, to notify your teammates of the change, or may mean having a longer discussion before merging, to justify the change to others.
 For 99% of changes, committing directly to `master` is not the appropriate choice.

 ### 11. Secrets, secrets, are no fun